-Understanding the high-dimensional regulation in cells as a key component of discovering the mechanistic basis of human disease and aging.
+Understanding the high-dimensional regulation of gene expression in cells as a key component of discovering the mechanistic basis of human disease and aging.
 Combining experimental and computational approaches to discover fundamental biological mechanisms of RNA stability and dynamics.
-Integrating high-throughput short and long-read sequencing data and machine learning to decipher regulatory networks in cells and their changes across aging.
+Integrating high-throughput short- and long-read sequencing data and machine learning to decipher regulatory networks in cells and their changes across aging.

 Related Scientific Focus Areas

 This page was last updated on Friday, July 23, 2021